 “If you can’t measure it, you can’t manage it.”

-It’s why they've have become transformative for data-driven growth strategies – in theory anyway.
-Because identifying the right ones, and then measuring them long term, is easier said than done.
+It’s why they've become transformative for data-driven growth strategies in theory anyway.
+Because identifying the right ones, and then measuring them long term, is easier said than done!

 At tamigo, KPIs have been a part of our solution since we started back in 2006.
 And we’ve helped a lot of businesses use theirs successfully.
 That includes enterprise retailers, looking to edge ahead in a competitive sector.